Wisconsin program

 Do you repay it?

-The public Milwaukee page describes the benefit as a forgivable grant and says the buyer must live in the home for a minimum of five years.
-The page does not publish a separate monthly repayment formula.
+The public Milwaukee page and current guidelines describe the benefit as a forgivable grant and say the buyer must live in the home for a minimum of 5 years.
+The published consumer materials do not use a monthly repayment formula.

 How do you apply?

-Complete 8 hours of HUD-approved homebuyer counseling, secure the required first-mortgage loan commitment through a lender, and apply through the Milwaukee city program before purchase closing.
+Complete 8 hours of HUD-approved homebuyer counseling, contact one of the city's listed homebuying counseling agencies to start the file, secure the required first-mortgage loan commitment through a lender, bring at least $1,000 of your own funds, and complete the city review before purchase closing.

 Official source evidence

-The official Milwaukee HOME down payment page says the city offers forgivable grants of up to $5,000 or $7,000 depending on property location.
-The same page says the buyer must be a current Milwaukee resident, meet household income limits, complete 8 hours of counseling, be a first-time homebuyer, and live in the home for at least five years.
+The official Milwaukee HOME down payment page and the current Program Guidelines say the city offers forgivable grants of up to $5,000 or $7,000 depending on property location.
+The current city materials say the buyer must be a current Milwaukee resident, meet household income limits, complete 8 hours of counseling, be a first-time homebuyer, contribute at least $1,000, and live in the home for at least 5 years.

 View official source